Are You Haunted by Phantom Debts?

 “A phantom debt is a debt that someone owed at some point and was never resolved by the original creditor.
 They are usually sold along with other bad debts to debt collectors who then try to collect on them.
 They can be resold multiple times, acquiring late charges and penalties along the way.”

 These sorts of debts tend to be a bit older.

 “Phantom debts are debts that are typically three years old or more, that have since been forgotten about or never existed in the first place,” explained Josh Hastings, founder of Money Life Wax (@moneylifewax).

 Wait a second!
 Debts that never existed in the first place?!

-Yes, it may not be a home visit in the middle of the night from a man in a suit, but you might get a fake debt collection call from a debt that never existed in the first place.
+Yes, it may not be a home visit in the middle of the night from a man in a suit, but you might get a fake debt collection call from a personal loan or other debt that never existed in the first place.

 “Essentially, it’s an attempt by a scammer to collect money that you don’t owe,” Tony Arevalo from Carsurance.net clarified.
 “In car insurance that could be in the form of an ‘accident from several years ago’ that is still awaiting payment.
 Most people can be caught off guard by a sudden phone call requesting money, and might even for a split second think that they do owe money to someone.